The main hall of Vimal Vasahi, a Jain temple, carved in white marble, Dilwara, Mount Abu, Rajasthan. (Photo copyright © by Kaj Halberg)

 Giant statue of Bahubali

-About 620 steps have been carved into Vindyagiri, leading c.
-150 metres to the top of the rock, which holds a huge statue of a Jain saint, Bahubali (also called Gomateswara), son of the first Tirthankara.
+About 620 steps have been carved into Vindyagiri, leading to the top of the rock, c.
+150 m higher.
+This rock holds a huge statue of a Jain saint, Bahubali (also called Gomateswara), who was the son of the first Tirthankara.
 This 17.5-metre-high sculpture was carved from one huge granite rock around 980 A.D., during the heyday of Jainism.
-The width of its shoulders is 7.2 metres, the length of the middle finger 1.8 metres.
+The width of its shoulders is 7.2 m, the length of the middle finger 1.8 m.
 According to legend, Bahubali spent 12 years in such deep meditation that vines grew around his body.
 A niche behind the statue holds images of the 24 Tirthankaras.

 Usually, Sravanabelagola is a peaceful little town, but every 12 to 16 years – depending on the position of the stars – thousands of pilgrims stream into the place to celebrate the Mahamastakabhisheka ceremony.
 During this festival, a scaffold with a platform is erected behind the statue, from which 1,008 pots, containing sacred water, is poured over the head of Bahubali, followed by coconut milk, yoghurt, bananas, milk, gold dust, and various other offerings.